borgbackup/borg/docs/internals/data-structures.rst

 .. rubric:: Compatibility with older servers and enabling quota after-the-fact

-If no quota data is stored in the hints file, Borg assumes zero quota is used.
+If no quota data is stored in the hints file, |project_name| assumes zero quota is used.
 Thus, if a repository with an enabled quota is written to with an older ``borg serve`` version that does not understand quotas, then the quota usage will be erased.

 The client version is irrelevant to the storage quota and has no part in it.
 The form of error messages due to exceeding quota varies with client versions.

-A similar situation arises when upgrading from a Borg release that did not have quotas.
+A similar situation arises when upgrading from a |project_name| release that did not have quotas.
-Borg will start tracking quota use from the time of the upgrade, starting at zero.
+|project_name| will start tracking quota use from the time of the upgrade, starting at zero.

 If the quota shall be enforced accurately in these cases, either

-- delete the ``index.N`` and ``hints.N`` files, forcing Borg to rebuild both, re-acquiring quota data in the process, or
+- delete the ``index.N`` and ``hints.N`` files, forcing |project_name| to rebuild both,
+  re-acquiring quota data in the process, or
 - edit the msgpacked ``hints.N`` file (not recommended and thus not documented further).